Schroth Method Exercises (Schroth Physiotherapy)

-The Schroth physical therapy method incorporates exercises to strengthen weak muscles and lengthen shortened muscles while breathing into the concavities of the curve.
+The Schroth physical therapy method (aka Schroth physiotherapy) incorporates exercises to strengthen weak muscles and lengthen shortened muscles while breathing into the concavities of the curve.
 During these exercises, correction of the pelvis, ribs, and shoulder alignment is emphasized.
-The Schroth physical therapy method addresses the spinal rotation by corrections in all three planes.
+Schroth physiotherapy addresses the spinal rotation by corrections in all three planes.
 Since the spine has shortened due to the rotation and curves, the spine needs to elongate.
 This is why the Schroth based method is called a “three-dimensional treatment for scoliosis.”
 These exercises not only assist the brain and body with recognizing proper alignment of the spine but also in maintaining this alignment.
 For the body to respond and hold the proper posture, these exercises are to be performed daily!

 Who can benefit from Schroth based physiotherapy?

-The Schroth-based exercises use deep breathing to expand the rib cage, open the concavities of the curves, and re-align the body into center.
+Schroth Physiotherapy (and thus Schroth-based exercises) use deep breathing to expand the rib cage, open the concavities of the curves, and re-align the body into center.
 During the exercises, an individual is taught where to concentrate and connect the mind to the body to maintain alignment.
 These exercises begin in positions where gravity is eliminated from compressing the spine, and eventually transition to upright positions that do affect the spine.
 These positions assist in strengthening and stabilizing the spine for normal movement and activities.

 Conscious Positional Awareness (aka-activity modification) is key.